Bergamot Essential Oil | A Comprehensive Guide

 Its core message is:

-You are allowed to feel joy and openness.
+Allow yourself to feel joy and openness.

 Resources & References